samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

   }
 ```
 Let's create a separate main method for the activity worker.
 It is common to have a single worker that hosts both activities and workflows,
-but here we keep them separate to demonstrate how Cadence deals with worker failures.
+but here we keep them separate to demonstrate how Temporal deals with worker failures.
-To make the activity implementation known to Cadence, register it with the worker:
+To make the activity implementation known to Temporal, register it with the worker:
 ```java
 public class GettingStartedActivityWorker {